apinto/CiscoASARuleAnalysis/README.md

 (10) - Check if rules (from file) already exists in the DB

-#This Tool requires data that may be fetched via ssh (manual clean up is required) or provided offline.
-Sample files are provided.
+#This Tool requires input data that may be fetched via ssh (manual clean up is required) or provided offline (see options F and H).

 ## A Mysql DB or Maria DB is required

-This script has been written by a Network Engineer and therefore most likely is not following all the best coding practices and lots of improvements can me made.
+This script has been written by a Network Engineer (not a programmer) and therefore most likely is not following all the best coding practices and lots of improvements can me made.
 All types of positive contributions and/or constructive comments are welcomed